ululazmi41/inlock-crud-api-supabase/README.md

 ## Configuring Supabase

-Before using the app, you nedd to have a supabase account.
+Before using the app, make sure you have created or own a supabase account.
 Then, create a database on supabase and create a table with the following name:

 ![table name](/public/table.jpeg)